7. Create Observation Tables

 Step 5: Check Observation Tables¶

-Check successful registration by reviewing the Use Catalog.
+Check successful registration by reviewing the Use Case Catalog.

 Check successful registration by reviewing the Observation Table Catalog.